-When Network Server Mode is disabled, you must enter the password when the computer is powered on, when the key icon appears on the monitor.
+When Network Server Mode is disabled, you must enter the password when the computer is turned on and the key icon appears on the monitor.
 When Password Prompt on Warm Boot is enabled, you must enter the password.
 The password must also be entered each time the computer is restarted.
-When Network Server Mode is enabled, the password prompt is not presented during POST, but an attached PS/2 keyboard remains locked until you enter the power-on password.
+When Network Server Mode is enabled, the password prompt is not presented during POST.

 To enable Network Server Mode, you must set a power-on password under Advanced > Password Options.
 This option enables the computer to start without requiring the power-on password, but the keyboard and mouse are locked until you enter the password.
-The keyboard LEDs rotate constantly when the computer is in locked mode.